 This grouping includes disasters which may be considered Chronic or Systemic:

-Let's see how big this one gets - it might needs its own page at some point:
+Let's see how big this category gets - it might needs its own page at some point:

 If you have something you wrote or researched, which you think might be appliable to EMI, please send the DOI link to us at emint@cemir.org.
 Thank you. * - above indicated authors are affiliated with the CEMIR